Cubs Still Looking to Add Lefty Reliever

 The market took a hit when Andrew Chafin signed for much less than anticipated, but Matt Moore got $7.55 million from the Angels not long after.
 Now that games have been underway for about a week, however, veterans Will Smith and Zack Britton might be getting a little anxious to secure a spot even if it means taking a discount.
 Both southpaws have been on the Cubs’ radar and it sounds like they still are.

-That sounds so coy it’s almost an admission that something is in the works, especially coming from someone who is typically very tight-lipped.
+Hoyer’s quote is so coy it’s almost an admission that something is already in the works, especially knowing how reluctant he is to share much of anything before it’s done.
 It makes sense to bring in another veteran presence to secure a few late-inning outs, so keep your eyes open for a move in the coming days.
+I’d put my money on Britton based on his injury history and the Cubs’ long-running infatuation with him.

 Back to top button